 The foot consists of 26 bones.
 There are 7 tarsals, 5 metatarsals, and 14 phalanges (Fig. 14-2).

 (A) Osseous anatomy of the foot from dorsal aspect.
 (B) Osseous anatomy of the foot from lateral aspect.

 The tarsals include the talus, calcaneus, cuboid, navicular, and three cuneiforms.

 The talus is the second largest tarsal and is key in transmitting weight-bearing forces from the lower leg to the foot.
 The body of the talus articulates in the talocrural joint.
 The superior surface of the body is referred to as the talar dome.
 The talar neck lies anterior to the body.
 The talar head articulates with the navicular anteriorly and the calcaneus inferiorly.
 The posterior articulation between the talus and calcaneus is the subtalar joint.
 The anterior articulation between the talus and calcaneus is part of the talocalcaneonavicular joint, the complex articulation, surrounded by one capsule, between the talus, navicular, and upper suface of the plantar calcaneonavicular ligament.

 The calcaneus is the largest tarsal bone.
 The posteroinferior aspect is the tuberosity or heel.
-A medial process and larger lateral process ...
+A medial process and larger lateral process extend from ...